6 Super Summer Writing TipsMay 10, 2019

 Harness the Power of Persuasion

 Desire is a strong motivator.
-Personal desires make excellent persuasive essay topics.
+In fact, personal desires make excellent persuasive essay topics.
 Does your son bug you day and night to get a pet?
 A pool?
 Does your tween daughter regularly plead her case to stay home alone?
 Encourage writers to lobby for their own cause while fine tuning their writing skills.

 Write Your Family Story